ClimateWatch in Parks Program

 Program participants will attend a professional development workshop, receive ClimateWatch resources (including free curriculum resources), training in the ClimateWatch app, training in ClimateWatch species identification and phenology monitoring.
 Participating schools will also be supported locally by Parks Victoria rangers and community groups throughout the program.

-In August 2018, applications will become open to schools and community groups in the regions of:
+Applications are currently open to schools and community groups in the regions of:

 - Morwell (South Gippsland, La Trobe and Baw Baw)